fooof-tools/fooof/doc/faq.rst

 consistent with there being no periodic activity at that frequency.
 Without a detected peak, we argue that there is not evidence of periodic activity, at that frequency, over and above the power as expected by the aperiodic activity.
-In this situation, one should be very wary of interpreting activity at this frequency, as it is most likely reflects aperiodic activity.
+In this situation, one should be very wary of interpreting activity at this frequency, as it is likely reflects aperiodic activity.

 However, one cannot prove a negative, of course, and so the absence of a detected peak does not imply that there is definitively no periodic activity at that particular frequency.
 There could